Heavy rainfall in China has formed a seven-metre-deep lake in its central Hunan province.

 Several provinces and regions in China including Guangdong, Hunan, Guizhou, Jiangxi, Fujian, Zhejiang and Guangxi have seen "relatively serious" flooding, according to Xinhua news agency.

-A resident looks out from a window in a building surrounded by flood water in Xiamen, east China's Fujian province.
 On Friday, Xinhua reported that over 8,000 people in Hunan Province have been affected by the downpours, and more than 7,500 have been relocated.

 An estimated 350,000 people in neighbouring Guizhou province have been affected, with over 3,800 forced to relocate.
 The cost of damage in this province alone is thought to have passed 120 million yuan (19.2 million US dollars).